Why Family Patterns Repeat Across Generations

 • unstable environments

-• cycles of anxiety or emotional shutdown
+• cycles of anxiety or emotional withdrawal

 Shame, Silence, and Hidden Dynamics